 “You are so wrong if you think Yoga is about what’s going on in this room.
 About bending, stretching, breathing, sweating on this yoga mat.
 Yoga is about whether or not you can keep this breath, slow, nonreactive breathing through your nose, when somebody flips you off on the freeway in L.A. and you keep that breath and you don’t fall into that.” ~ Rev. Ed.
 Bacon

 With all of the craze out there about yoga and the variety of classes available, it can be hard to know what yoga really is.
-In today’s world, the focus often leans towards physical exercise and stretching, but yoga extends beyond the physical to something much, much deeper. yoga is:
+In today’s world, the focus often leans towards physical exercise and stretching, but yoga extends beyond the physical to something much, much deeper.

 An Art - A passage to the soul mastered through a series of asanas (poses) aligned with conscious breath and designed to harmonize the body, mind, and spirit.